 All the debates and discussions went in vain after India announced the most predictable Bowling combination Consisting of three Pacers; Ishant Sharma, Mohammad Shami, and Jasprit Bumrah, and two spinners Ravichandran Ashwin and Ravindra Jadeja.
 India announced this squad a day before and had the opportunity to change the lineup after the first day was washed out due to rain, but India refused to do that and went with the same pace battery.

 However, India didn’t perform exceptionally as everybody expected them to in the WTC final against New Zealand where the Blackcaps outperformed India to be crowned as first-ever World Test Champions and win the prestigious Test Mace.
-Former England captain Nasser Hussain has said that he wants Indian management to fly experienced swing bowler; Bhuvneshwar Kumar to England before the five-match Test series against England starts.
+Former England captain Nasser Hussain has said that he wants Indian management to fly experienced swing bowler; Bhuvneshwar Kumar to ENG vs IND before the five-match Test series against England starts.

 One man who could've taken a couple of wickets at least by now in these conditions.